 Liturgy – “To cast out the abuse from this being, we must strip away all that stands in the way.
 Fire for the Father, as his prowess rends and tears.
 Ash for the Mother, as an offering for new life.
 Death for the Other, so we remember fear.”

-Offering – Three branches of holly are thrown into the fire.
+Offering – Three wyrd plants with Change trait are thrown into the fire.

 Liturgy – Every witness, including the Cultist, will chat this in unison five times:

 “The wheel is spinning round and round,